FlipByBlink/PersonaChess/README.md

 - Support Spatial SharePlay.

+- Tap a piece.

+- Drag a piece.

+- Undo feature.

+- Remove a piece feature.

-- Adjust a board height.
+- Adjust a board rotation.

-- Adjust a board scale.
+- Adjust a board scale on floor.

-- Undo function.

 Notice